makrai/notes/jackendoff90-sem-struct.md

   * PP-complement [restricted to Route] Paths whose Path-function is VIA
 * similar: _cross_
   * subcat similar to _pass_
   * forms a near-minimal pair with _jump_ in the behavior of their PP-complements
 * put
-  * PP ... must express either a Place or ... a Path whose function is TO
+  * PP [must express either a Place or] a Path whose function is TO
 * return to transitive-intransitive
   * eat: a single entry ...
 NP argument optional
   * verb _dress_